Refusal to reassess appeal — the platform drafts your Tribunal pack | EHCP Clarity

 What is the difference between a refusal to assess and a refusal to reassess?

-A refusal to assess happens when the LA refuses to carry out an EHC needs assessment for the first time.
-A refusal to reassess happens when your child already has an EHCP and you (or the school) request a further assessment — usually because needs have changed significantly — and the LA declines.
+A refusal to assess happens when the local authority refuses to carry out an EHC needs assessment for the first time.
+A refusal to reassess happens when your child already has an EHCP and you (or the school) request a further assessment — usually because needs have changed significantly — and the local authority declines.

 When can I request a reassessment?

 You can request an EHC needs reassessment at any time if you believe your child's needs have changed significantly since the last assessment.
-The LA can refuse if it does not consider a reassessment necessary, but you can appeal that decision.
+The local authority can refuse if it does not consider a reassessment necessary, but you can appeal that decision.

 What is the deadline for appealing?

-You have 2 months from the date of the LA's decision letter to register your appeal with the SEND Tribunal, or 1 month from the date of your mediation certificate — whichever is later.
+You have 2 months from the date of the local authority's decision letter to register your appeal with the SEND Tribunal, or 1 month from the date of your mediation certificate — whichever is later.

 Do I need a mediation certificate before appealing?